Flow field tomography with uncertainty quantification using a Bayesian physics-informed neural network: Conclusions

 \section{Conclusions}

-Physics-informed neural networks have been used to post-process flow field reconstructions, both to improve their accuracy as well as infer additional fields~\cite{Cai2021a,VanHerten2020,Fathi2020}.
+Physics-informed neural networks have been used to post-process tomographically-reconstructed flow fields in order to improve their accuracy and infer additional fields~\cite{Cai2021a}.
 By contrast, this work reports the first use of a PINN to directly reconstruct all the flow fields from a set of projection data by embedding the projection model into the PINN's data loss function.
 We also implemented a Bayesian PINN to directly reconstruct flow fields with built-in UQ.
 Several important conclusions can be drawn from this work. \begin{enumerate} \item Direct reconstruction with a PINN was far more accurate than PINN-based post-processing of the reconstructions produced by a conventional algorithm.
 This remained true even when direct reconstructions were conducted with fewer, more noisy projections than the data set used for post-processing.

-\item Three phases of training were identified in the direct reconstruction of noise-free projections.
+\item Three regimes of training were identified in the direct reconstruction of noise-free projections.
 However, noise-affected data resulted in semi-convergence near the end of phase II.
 Training beyond this point resulted in overfitting to noise.

 \item We devised a stopping criterion, based on the transition from phase I to II of training, used to regularize direct reconstructions of noisy data.
 Our technique accurately approximated the point of semi-convergence.